awsdocs/amazon-cloudfront-developer-guide/doc_source/using-https-cloudfront-to-custom-origin.md

 **Important**
 If the origin server returns an expired certificate, an invalid certificate, or a self\-signed certificate, or if the origin server returns the certificate chain in the wrong order, CloudFront drops the TCP connection, returns HTTP status code 502 \(Bad Gateway\), and sets the `X-Cache` header to `Error from cloudfront`\.
 Also, if the full chain of certificates, including the intermediate certificate, is not present, CloudFront drops the TCP connection\.

-The certificate must cover one or both of the following domains:
-+ The value that you specified for **Origin Domain Name** for the applicable origin in your distribution\.
-+ If you configured CloudFront to forward the `Host` header to your origin, the value of the `Host` header\.
-For more information about forwarding headers to your origin, see [Caching Content Based on Request Headers](header-caching.md)\.
+The certificate returned from the origin must cover the domain that you specified for **Origin Domain Name** for the corresponding origin in your distribution\.
+In addition, if you configured CloudFront to forward the `Host` header to your origin, the origin must respond with a certificate matching the domain in the `Host` header\.

 ## About RSA and ECDSA Ciphers<a name="using-https-cloudfront-to-origin-about-ciphers"></a>